 Thou Walla Sunset Retreat at Soldiers Point and Treescape Holiday Park at Anna Bay are capitalizing new markets whilst focusing on reduced costs.
-Pending availability of grant funding under the Regional Economic Growth Tourism Fund process, Council plans to build a new Koala Sanctuary at the Treescape facility to increase tourism and day visitors to the area.
+The successful approval of grant funding under the Regional Economic Growth Tourism Fund process confirms Councils plans to build a new Koala Sanctuary at the Treescape facility to increase tourism and day visitors to the area.